.

 • Have another team member independently verify data entries.

-• Integrate pathology software that can assist by automatically flagging potential errors before they go downstream.
+• Integrate pathology lab software that can assist by automatically flagging potential errors before they go downstream.

 • Periodically perform random audits of the department to identify workflow gaps and correct errors.